The Cultic Area in Caesarea

 At the center of recent excavation and conservation work of Caesarea National Park is the cultic precinct from about 2,030 years ago.
 In fact, it was the sacred compound that Herod built as a tribute to his patron Augustus, Roman emperor, and in honor of the goddess Rome.
 Moreover, the building of the Temple of Augustus and Rome, which overlooked the sea, was mentioned by Josephus in his book ‘Jewish Wars’.

-According to Josephus, Herod built the temple at the top of the hill, and it was unusual in its size and appearance.
-In addition inside the temple stood a huge statue of the emperor in the form of the Olympic Zeus, and another statue of the goddess Rome, in the form of Hera.
-These statues have not yet been found in the excavation and may have been taken from the site in earlier periods.
+According to Josephus, Herod built the temple at the top of the hill, which was unusual in size and appearance.
+In addition, inside the temple stood a huge statue of the emperor in the form of the Olympic Zeus, and another statue of the goddess Rome, in the form of Hera.
+These statues were not yet found in the excavation and may have been taken from the site earlier.

 In This Photo: The Vaults Under the Cultic Area That Were Used as Store Rooms